Largest Wave Ever Recorded

 Seeking Out The Gnarliest Waves Around The Globe

 Like many surfers out there, you might be dreaming of finding the highest waves around the globe.
-Here are some of the gnarliest known to man:
+These are the biggest waves in the world, and some of the gnarliest known to man: